levon003/levon003.github.io/_posts/2025-02-25-caringbridge-recsys-paper.md

  - The real impacts of actually using a peer recommendation system
  - A qualitative investigation of how peers interacted with the complete strangers we recommended

+Here's the full citation:

 >Zachary Levonian, Matthew Zent, Ngan Nguyen, Matthew McNamara, Loren Terveen, and Svetlana Yarosh.
 2025.
 Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment. _Proc.
 ACM Hum.-Comput.
-Interact._ 9, 2, Article CSCW146 (April 2025), 59 pages. https://doi.org/10.1145/3711044
+Interact._ 9, 2, Article CSCW146 (April 2025), 59 pages. <https://doi.org/10.1145/3711044>

 A preprint is also available on arXiv: <http://arxiv.org/abs/2209.04973>